 If the printer is still yielding the same error message then please try going through the routine again from the beginning.
 If problems persist then please submit the issue to the Igloo Forum and we’ll attempt to tailor our advice to include your specific printer.

 I hope you have found this guide useful.
-If however you have anything to add or any further questions please don’t hesitate to let us know in the comments.
+If however you have anything to add or any further questions, please get in touch via any of our social media platforms.